 Aortic valve replacement surgery

 Aortic valve replacement surgery is typically an open-heart surgery.
 In an aortic valve replacement surgery, the damaged valve is removed and replaced with an artificial valve (mechanical or tissue).

 To learn more about this decision, see:

-- Aortic Valve Stenosis: Should I Have Surgery?
+Aortic Valve Stenosis: Should I Have Surgery?

 If you decide to have surgery, you and your doctor will decide which type of valve is right for you.
 For help with this decision, see:

 Heart Valve Problems: Should I Choose a Mechanical Valve or Tissue Valve to Replace My Heart Valve?

 Bypass surgery with valve replacement surgery

-Transcatheter aortic valve implantation
+Transcatheter aortic valve replacement